-Temporary Changes to the renewal of the WHV
+Changes to the renewal of the WHV

 Changes for construction jobs

-Construction work in disaster areas, including clearing land, rebuilding fences and houses and demolishing, repairing dams, roads and railways will now fall under the government definition of jobs eligible for a renewal of your WHV.
+Construction work in disaster areas, including clearing land, rebuilding fences and houses and demolishing, repairing dams, roads and railways now falls under the government definition of jobs eligible for a renewal of your WHV.
 The list of added jobs can be found on the Immigration website.

-“These hardworking Australians have been hit by the recent bushfires, but from today they can employ backpackers for six months longer, helping them at a critical time in the recovery effort,”Said the Immigration Minister, Alan Tudge.
+“These hardworking Australians have been hit by the recent bushfires, but from today they can employ backpackers for six months longer, helping them at a critical time in the recovery effort.”Immigration Minister Alan Tudge

 Changes to volunteer work

-Tudge said that many organisations are looking for volunteers.
+Many organisations are looking for volunteers.
 This would motivate young people to get involved while having the opportunity to renew their Working Holiday Visa.
 BlazeAid is one of them if you are keen to volunteer.
 BlazeAid volunteers receive four meals a day and a place to sleep when they volunteer through this association.

-Eligible postcodes and tasks
+Eligible postcodes and jobs

 For the purpose of a second or third Working Holiday visa (417 & 462) in bushfire affected areas, regional Australia includes the following postcodes: